lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/books.md

 ## Animal Safari

+### Dogs
+which dog is the mom, tap it(you found the mom) tap the puppy to hear it bark looks like it's time to play fetch, thanks for reading with me

 ### Frog
 this is tree frogs, today we're going to learn about tree frogs, frog starts with the letter F, the letter F makes the F sound, can you say frog